 Journalism students work side by side with computer science, design and business students to create cutting-edge digital media products for regional and national media companies and other organizations.
 Students also pursue entrepreneurial projects in the digital space.

 Students do all of this in a world-class facility in the heart of downtown Phoenix and in the nation’s sixth largest city and 13th largest media market.
-Student journalists can walk to their internships at the state’s largest newspaper, the NBC affiliate and Fox News or to cover major events at city hall; county, state and federal agencies; and at major sporting and cultural venues.
+Student journalists can walk to the state’s largest newspaper, the NBC affiliate and Fox News, or to cover major events at city hall; county, state and federal agencies; and at major sporting and cultural venues.
 The state’s public television station – one of the largest in the country – is housed inside the school’s state-of-the-art $71 million facility.

 Students have the chance to study under a remarkable faculty of national journalism leaders.
 They include former CNN anchor Aaron Brown, former Minneapolis Star Tribune Editor Tim McGuire, former BET Vice President Retha Hill, Pulitzer Prize-winning investigative reporter Steve Doig, and Pulitzer-Prize-winning editor Jacquee Petchel, former executive editor of the Sacramento Bee Rick Rodriguez and Leonard Downie, Jr., longtime executive editor of The Washington Post.